IBM-Swift/generator-swiftserver/README.md

 myProjectName.xcodeproj | Generated xcodeproj for project

 ## Development
-To get started with development, simply clone this repository and link it via npm
+To get started with development, simply clone this repository and link it via npm:

 ```
 git clone https://github.com/IBM-Swift/generator-swiftserver